terraform-ibm-modules/terraform-ibm-hpcs/README.md

 For more information, see [components and concepts](https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-understand-concepts) of HPCS and [about service instance initialization](https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-introduce-service) in the Cloud Docs.

-If you provision an HPCS instance with a `private-only` endpoint, both `public` and `private` endpoints URLs are included in the output.
-The public endpoint can be referenced only if there is a need for a temporary switch to enable public endpoint otherwise you can disregard the public endpoint.
+If you provision an HPCS instance with a `private-only` endpoint, both public and private endpoints URLs are included in the output.
+You can ignore the public endpoint.
+It is included for convenience in case you need to switch to it temporarily.
+However, make sure that you switch back to the private endpoint as soon as possible.

 ## Create Hyper Protect Crypto Services instance